Business and Finance

 Research Design

 In this approach of data collection and analysis, specific survey would be conducted among the customers.
 These customers would be selected from the customers which visits the different five stores of Giordano.
 The questionnaire which these customers would be required to complete would consist information about impacts of current marketing schemes and practices and their requirements in terms of further improvements.
-Total of fifty customers, in the equal ratio of men and women could be surveyed from five top sales generating stores of the Giordano so that limitation caused due to less number of customers could be addressed and there would be no issue in analysing the data for 50 customers.
+Total of fifty customers, in the equal ratio of men and women could be surveyed from five top sales generating stores of the Giordano so that limitation caused due to less number of customers could be addressed and there would be no issue in analyzing the data for 50 customers.

 Conclusion